auraphp/Aura.Auth/README.md

 #### Logging Out

-This is an example of the code needed to effect a login.
+This is an example of the code needed to effect a logout.
 Note that the `echo` statements are intended to explain the different resulting states of the `logout()` call, and may be replaced by whatever logic you feel is appropriate.

 ```php
 <?php